Disaster recovery for planned failover

 3. On the secondary site:

-3. On the Sidekiq dashboard, select Queues, and wait for all the geo queues to drop to 0 queued and 0 running jobs.
+3. On the Sidekiq dashboard, select Queues.
+Wait for all the geo queues to drop to 0 queued and 0 running jobs.

 4. Run an integrity check to verify the integrity of CI artifacts, LFS objects, and uploads in file storage.

-At this point, your secondary site contains an up-to-date copy of everything the primary site has, meaning nothing was lost when you fail over.
+At this point, your secondary site contains an up-to-date copy of everything the primary site has, ensuring no data loss when you fail over.

 Promote the secondary site

-After the replication is finished, promote the secondary site to a primary site.
-This process causes a brief outage on the secondary site, and users may need to sign in again.
-If you follow the steps correctly, the old primary Geo site should still be disabled and user traffic should go to the newly-promoted site instead.
+After the replication finishes, promote the secondary site to a primary site.
+This process causes a brief outage on the secondary site, and users might need to sign in again.
+If you follow the steps correctly, the old primary Geo site is disabled, and user traffic flows to the newly-promoted site instead.

-When the promotion is completed, the maintenance window is over, and your new primary site now begins to diverge from the old one.
-If problems do arise at this point, failing back to the old primary site is possible, but likely to result in the loss of any data uploaded to the new primary in the meantime.
+When the promotion completes, the maintenance window is over, and your new primary site now begins to diverge from the old one.
+If problems occur at this point, failing back back to the old primary site is possible, but likely to result in the loss of any data uploaded to the new primary in the meantime.

 Don’t forget to remove the broadcast message after the failover is complete.

-Finally, you can bring the old site back as a secondary.
+Finally, bring the old site back as a secondary.